honeycombio/terraform-provider-honeycombio/docs/resources/marker.md

 Creates a marker.
 For more information about markers, check out [Annotate the timeline with Markers](https://docs.honeycomb.io/working-with-your-data/customizing-your-query/markers/).

--> **Note** Destroying or replacing this resource will not delete the previously created marker.
+-> Destroying or replacing this resource will not delete the previously created marker.
 This is intentional to preserve the markers.
-At this time, it is not possible to remove markers using this provider.

 ## Example Usage